illinois-cs241/illinois-cs241.github.io/_docs/troll.md

 ## Alternative

-As an alternative you may submit answers to the following google doc and have it count for a regular lab grade (1/14 of your total lab grade).
+As an alternative you may take your answers to the [final review](https://subversion.ews.illinois.edu/svn/sp17-cs241/_shared/lecture_handouts/CS241-FinalExamPractice.pdf) and submit them [here](https://goo.gl/forms/3QxcmPGh8ihTzKIE2).
+This will count for a regular lab grade (1/14 of your total lab grade).
 You will be graded for completion and a good faith attempt.
 An instructor will hand grade each question and use their best judgement for whether you gave each question a solid attempt.
 Note that this assignment is mainly to get you started for studying for the final and it is to your benefit to give it a solid attempt.